aeon0/botty/development.md

 ## Folder Structure
 **/**</br>
-In the root is docu, param files and development specific stuff such as .gitignore</br>
+The root contains docu, param files and development specific stuff such as .gitignore</br>

 **assets**</br>
 Contains all data for the project that is not source code</br>